Dan J. Harkey

 Its Secretary

-A limited partnership is a form of collaboration in which there might be one or two general partners, and the remainder of the partners are considered restricted.
-General partners have the authority to operate the business and act on its behalf, while limited partners have little or no involvement in management.
+A Limited Partnership's is a collaboration in which there may be one or two general partners, and the remainder of the partners are considered limited partners.
+General partners have the authority to operate the business and Act on its behalf, while limited partners have little or no involvement in management.

 General partners are liable for their decisions on behalf of the company.
-Limited partners are not usually responsible for the actions of the general partners.
-But, for those who have gone to court enough, the court system finds some deviation from following written law.
+Limited partners are generally not liable for the actions of the general partners.
+However, for those who have gone to court often, the court system usually finds some deviation from following the written law.

 https://www.law.cornell.edu/wex/limited_partnership